 You Don’t Have to Fight Alone

 The entire team at The Espinoza Law Firm is devoted to helping Texas workers who have been wronged in any way.
-Our attorneys have extensive knowledge and experience in litigating, trying and arbitrating civil work injury and termination cases.
+Our attorneys have extensive knowledge and experience in litigating, trying and arbitrating civil work injury, worker’s compensation claims and termination cases.
 Our team has years of experience and practices in civil litigation of all types.
 Call 210.229.1300 or 1-877-229-3232 today to schedule your free consultation.

 We focus on handling the following types of cases:

 Many major Texas employers choose to opt out of the Texas workers’ compensation system, becoming what we know as a “non-subscriber.”
 Texas employers are not legally required or obligated to provide medical care to employees who sustain on-the-job injuries if they are non-subscribers.
 Instead, injured employees have the right to sue in court for damages resulting from on-the-job injuries that were the result of their employers’ negligence.
 If you have been injured at work and do not know whether or not your employer subscribes to the workers’ compensation system in Texas, call us for a free consultation or click here to learn more about non-subscriber work injury cases.